IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 how the murder happened, the assassin's location
 - motive?
+	- Owl thinks shes's trying to provoke war and establish avizallo dominance - Gilead wants?
+	-
 - owl finds out gyrfalcon's true identity
 	- owl kept all the exam scrolls, including the one for gyrfalcon - was able to match up handwriting with correspondence that gyrfalcon's civilian identity wrote
 	- correspondence related to the motive for murder (nexida)
-- somehow remove gyrfalcon's mask, shot thru the mouth (close range or sniper?)
-	- figured out their identity and shot them while off service. potentially incapacitate (poison, alcohol) first
+- assassin sniped gyrfalcon while they were off service in their apt
+	- newly replaced window
 - somehow incite the riot
 - faked lividity by beating up the body, then plant the body at the site of riot
 - assassin
-	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)?
+	- play them as a [sharpshooter ranger](https://www.reddit.com/r/DMAcademy/comments/1bm3srp/comment/kw9p4mr/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)? or with magic missile?
 The Councillors
 - owl: the mastermind
 	- if owl asks the PCs to help investigate, why?
+	- actually serving gilead, expose backstory?
 - raven: parallel investigating
-- macaw: unknowing accomplice (how), corrupt but anti kevara
+- macaw: unknowing accomplice (how), corrupt, soft/optimistic on kevara
-- vulture: red tape, potential red herring? total sellout to kevara
+- vulture: red tape, potential red herring?
 - kingfisher: trying to insert her own choice as gyrfalcon's successor? trying to route macaw

 # Secret and Clues

 _Check off when revealed._
+- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
-- [ ] akds
+- [ ] omens from the Birds that Owl is a false cleric (cowbirds)

 # Fantastic Locations

 Locations they may go to but are not required
 - Center of government/religion (theocracy)
+- The Eledeia manor
--
+- Memorial for bluemoon's dad

 # NPCs